 ✤ Hand sanitizer will be dispensed to all.

 ✤ Worst news of all--no coffee for awhile

-We will continue streaming the worship service via the link below and you can continue your faithful giving here or by mail.
+We will continue streaming the worship service via the embedded player and you can continue your faithful giving here or by mail.

 Don’t worry.
 God is still in control.
 The Holy Spirit still lives in us.
 Jesus is still king.
 No disease or infection—not a single death or a single breath—is outside of his control.
 He knows what’s going on.

 He has promised us that “neither death nor life” or, as Paul goes on to say in verse 38 of Romans 8, “nor things present nor things to come” can ever “separate us from the love of God that is in Christ Jesus our Lord.”